filecoin-project/filecoin-docs/content/en/networks/local-testnet/set-up/index.md

 ## Next steps

 To summarize, you've started a local devnet, funded a new address, and exported that address to a file!
 You've got all the pieces ready to start developing applications on Filecoin!
-Next up, [try adding this local testnet to MetaMask]({{< relref "/networks/local-testnet/add-to-metamask" >}}).

 ---